 My training work is primarily focused on the methods and skills of ICA’s Technology of Participation and the wider IAF Facilitator Competencies.
 I draw on my own experience and the wealth of curriculum developed by ICA over many years to design and deliver tailored programmes to help particular groups to meet their learning goals.

-I train in English only, and in English with simultaneous interpretation.
-I draw on the worldwide ICA network to provide ToP training materials in many languages, and to arrange for experienced local ToP trainers to deliver with me (or without me) in many languages.
+I train in English, and in English with simultaneous interpretation.
+I draw on the worldwide ICA network to provide ToP training materials in other languages, and to arrange for experienced local ToP trainers to deliver with me (or without me) in other languages.